by Terri Windling

 For young readers, there is a distinct brand of pleasure in inhabiting the skin of the orphan hero, tasting both the joys and terrors of operating as a fully independent being without the protective cushion (or burden, depending on the child's circumstance) of parents standing between them and the wide, wide world beyond.
 And, as Francis Spufford notes in his lovely memoir, The Child That Books Built: A Life in Reading, "the situation of abandonment seems to be a necessary one to image, to hug to oneself in the form of story.
 It focuses a self-pity that everyone wants to feel sometimes, and that perhaps helps a child or an adolescent to think through their fundamental separateness.
 The situation expresses the solitude humans discover as we grow up no matter how well our kinship systems work."
 I do not think we outgrow our need for such stories, accounting for their continuing popularity among adult readers as well -- for who among us does not feel orphaned in this vast, strange world sometimes?
 Through Harry Potter, Jane Eyre, and Cinderella we experience the orphan within ourselves.

 But let's speak now of readers who bring to these tales an experience that is all too germane -- for we still have orphans in the world; there are still foundlings left at hospital doors; and some of us have been foster kids, or adopted, or otherwise abandoned by one or both parents.
-I discussed this subject with a friend of mine who had been foundling child, left on the doorstep of a children's charity almost fifty years ago, a note saying only "Please take him" pinned to his hand-knitted baby blanket.
+I discussed this subject with a friend of mine who had been a foundling child, left on the doorstep of a children's charity almost fifty years ago, a note saying only "Please take him" pinned to his hand-knitted baby blanket.

 "I would have loved Harry Potter when I was young," my friend told me.
-"The orphans I knew were Dickens's characters: Oliver Twist.
+"The orphans I knew were Dickens' characters: Oliver Twist.
 David Copperfield.
 I didn't want to be a Dickens character!
 Harry Potter would have suited me much better.
 But in all the orphan fantasies and myths, you always find out who the parents are...and lo and behold, they always turn out to be heroes and kings, not the maid pregnant by the stable boy or the poor couple down the lane who have simply had one child too many.
 Orphan stories satisfied my need to read stories I could identify with, and with endings more satisfactory than mine.
 But perhaps they also gave me the idea that there's something wrong about my own life story, even though I have made a perfectly good life for myself.
 There will always be a chapter missing: the one where my identity is finally revealed."

 This conversation was in the back of my mind when I recently re-read the fairy tale Rapunzel.
 I was writing an essay about the story, focused on Rapunzel as the coming-of-age tale of a young woman's sexual awakening.
 (She's impregnated by her prince, after all, despite Mother Gothel's attempt to keep her locked in the tower of childhood.)
 On this re-reading, however, I suddenly found my attention focused on a different part of the story: the opening.
 And I realized that there was an aspect to this tale that I'd not fully considered.

-In some versions of Rapunzel, it's the father who trades his unborn child for a bowl of lettuce, in other versions it's the mother herself.
+In some versions of Rapunzel, it's the father who trades his unborn child for a bowl of parsley or lettuce, in other versions it's the mother herself.
 They accept this fate, hand over their daughter, and the tale never mentions them again.
 Later versions of the story often soften this part and the baby is given reluctantly.
 In older versions, it's a curt and cowardly transaction, the child handed over to their fearsome neighbor in order to save their own skins.
 The witch becomes Rapunzel's mother now.
 (The Grimms' version names her "Mother Gothel," which is a generic name for godmother, a role which can also be viewed as a kind of adoptive mother or foster mother -- albeit, in this case, an adoptive mother of the very worst kind.)
 When Rapunzel gets pregnant and flees from the tower, the witch, too, disappears from the tale.
 Rapunzel comes to her royal marriage as an orphan.
 We don't know if she even remembers her original parents.
 She has a new life, a new family, a new child (or two) of her own.
 There is no looking back.

 The orphan heroes of fairy tales tend to differ from the orphan heroes of mythology in this significant way.
 Fairy tales, grounded in the stuff of real life, acknowledge that sometimes the orphan heroes might never learn (or chose not to reveal) their original identities.
 Papa is not necessarily a king.
 And some homes are best never returned to.